2008 United States presidential election in Hawaii

 The 2008 United States presidential election in Hawaii took place on November 4, 2008, and was part of the 2008 United States presidential election.
 Voters chose 4 representatives, or electors to the Electoral College, who voted for president and vice president.

 Hawaii, Barack Obama's birth state, gave him 71.9% of the vote with a 45.3% margin of victory in 2008.
 Prior to the election, all 17 news organizations considered this a state Obama would win, or otherwise considered as a safe blue state.
 Hawaii has voted Democratic in every presidential election since 1988.
-Obama's margin of victory in this state is only surpassed by that of the District of Columbia and is the only actual state that gave either candidate more than 70% of the vote.
-Turnout here was much higher than previous elections.
+Obama's margin of victory in this state is only surpassed by that of the District of Columbia and is the only state that gave either candidate more than 70% of the vote.
+Turnout in the state was much higher than previous elections.

-This remains the second-best performance by any party in a presidential election in Hawaii after Lyndon Johnson's landslide re-election in 1964.
+This remains the second-best performance by any party in a presidential election in Hawaii after Lyndon Johnson's landslide election in 1964.